fkie-cad/entropython/README.md

 # entropython

-Efficient calculation of Shannon byte entropy based on Rust.
+A Python module for efficient calculation of Shannon byte entropy based on Rust.

 ## Installation